sigp/lighthouse/book/src/help_vc.md

             subscriptions only.
         --builder-boost-factor <INTEGER>
             Percentage multiplier to apply to the builder's payload value when choosing between a builder payload header and payload from the paired execution node.
-This parameter is only relevant if the beacon node is connected to a builder, deems it safe to produce a builder payload, and receives valid responses from both the builder endpoint and the paired execution node.
         --builder-registration-timestamp-override <builder-registration-timestamp-override>
             This flag takes a unix timestamp value that will be used to override the timestamp used in the builder api registration